-With agriculture's importance in the Cherry County economy, It will be critical to develop policies and strategies expanding this sector or at least maintaining its impact on the county's economy.
-Even though agriculture, as shown in Figure 4.2, makes up 13.9% of the total Personal Income for Cherry County, the remaining 86.1% would be considerably lower or nonexistent.
-In reality, agriculture likely supports 6.2 jobs in the non-agricultural businesses.
+Even though agriculture, as shown in Figure 4.2, makes up 10.9% of the total Personal Income for Cherry County, the remaining 89.1% would be considerably lower or nonexistent.
+In reality, agriculture likely supports 6.2 (unsure what this figure is) jobs in the non-agricultural businesses.